Director of Planning, Timothy E Thwing

 The Housing Rehabilitation Program has been active in the City of Royal Oak since the mid-1970’s, in order to upgrade and conserve the existing single family housing stock in the City.
 The program provides financial assistance to eligible homeowners (those with low- and moderate-incomes).
 The program is funded by the City’s Community Development Block Grant Program, which includes proceeds from repayments of loans previously approved.

-Three forms of financial assistance are provided: grants, monthly installment loans at 3% interest for homeowners with incomes no more than 80% of the area’s median income and deferred loans for homeowners at 40% of the area’s median income.
+Three forms of financial assistance are provided: grants, monthly installment loans at 0% interest for homeowners with incomes no more than 80% of the area’s median income and deferred loans 3% for homeowners at 40% of the area’s median income.
 Typical improvements are roofs, siding, windows, furnaces, porches and concrete.
-Work often includes kitchens, bathroom, electrical updating, plaster and painting and a host of minor exterior and interior repairs.
-As a full service program, the City provides housing and credit counseling, loan underwriting, inspection of the property, solicitation of contractors, and construction management at no charge.
+Work often includes kitchens, bathroom, electrical updating, barrier-free improvements, and a host of minor exterior and interior repairs.
+As a full service program, the City provides loan underwriting, inspection of the property, solicitation of contractors, and construction management at no charge.
 Homeowners will pay for assessment/inspection of lead-based paint hazards, as provided by an outside testing company, if necessary.

 Important note: As of July 1, 2012, the City no longer administers a Housing Choice Voucher / Section 8 program.